phalcon/documentation/docs/tutorial-vokuro.md

 The `afterSave` event fires right after a record is saved in the database.
 In this event we check if emails have been enabled (see `.env` file `useMail` setting), and if active we create a new record in the `EmailConfirmations` table and then save the record.
 Once everything is done, a notice will appear on screen.

-!!! info "NOTE"
+> **NOTE**: Note that the `EmailConfirmations` model also has an `afterCreate` event, which is responsible for actually sending the email to the user.

-    Note that the `EmailConfirmations` model also has an `afterCreate` event, which is responsible for actually sending the email to the user.
+{: .alert .alert-info }

 **Validation**

 The model also has the `validate` method which allows us to attach a validator to any number of fields in our model.
 For the `Users` table, we need the `email` to be unique.
-As such, we attach the `Uniqueness` [validator][filter-validation] to it.
-The validator will fire right before any save operation is performed on the model and the message will be returned if the validation fails.
+As such, we attach the `Uniqueness` [validator](validation.md) to it.
+The validator will fire right before any save operation is performed on the model and the message will be returned back if the validation fails.

 ```php